The History Of The Bran Castle In Transylvania, Romania

 The Bran Castle (known in German as Törzburg) is one of the most reputed touristic attractions of Romania and also one of the most mesmerising medieval strongholds in Transylvania.
 It is located in the proximity of a former significant Transylvanian Saxon urban center, namely Kronstadt (Romanian: Brașov) in the historical region of Burzenland (Romanian: Țara Bârsei), south-eastern Transylvania.

-The marvellous medieval construction stands at a 760 m altitude, on a hill top surrounded on all sides by a rocky landscape and a thick forest.
-Its history starts in the 13th century when the Teutonic Knights were given right by the King of Hungary to build a motte-and-bailey fortification that was made mostly of wood and centred around a stone keep.
+The marvelous medieval construction stands at a 760 m altitude, on a hill top surrounded on all sides by a rocky landscape and a thick forest.
+Its history starts in the 13th century when the Teutonic Knights were given right by the King of Hungary to build a motte-and-bailey fortification that was made mostly of wood and centered around a stone keep.

 The wooden fort was initially named ‘Dietrichstein’ and was meant as a means of observation and protection against foreign invaders that could trespass in Transylvania, at the time constituent part of the Kingdom of Hungary.
 The initial motte-and-bailey structure was destroyed by the Mongols in 1242 during the Mongol Invasion.